Facebook Frequently Asked Questions | Students Rebuild | Students Rebuild

 At Students Rebuild, we believe in the Carl Wilkens quote, "When you make something with your hands, it changes the way you feel, which changes the way you think, which changes the way you act."

-We're hopeful that as Challenge participants work on the items they’ll send in, they think about the Challenge topic and the beneficiaries they're helping.
+We're hopeful that as Project participants work on the items they’ll send in, they think about the Project topic and the beneficiaries they're helping.
 We want to give all young people a way to show they care, to feel empathy, and take action—and we'll handle the funding!

-Our unique model allows young people from all walks of life to learn about and support global issues, and helps to build a culture of giving and empathy in younger generations.
+Our unique model of young people engaging with large issues and deploying creative problem solving from all walks of life to learn, helps to build a global culture of care and empathy for future generations who will be tasked with tackling these issues in the future.

-No!
-Numerous Challenge teams participate in a classroom or library, but many of our teams are groups such as service clubs (e.g. Key Clubs, 4-H, Girl Guides), art clubs, or diversity clubs who meet during or after school to participate in the Challenge.
+A lot of our Project teams join as classrooms or library groups, but many of our teams are service clubs (e.g. Key Clubs, 4-H, Girl Guides), art clubs, or diversity clubs.
 Individuals participate alone, museums and community groups start teams, homeschooling parents and their children participate, and we even have teams comprised of Big Sisters and Big Brothers working with their “Littles.”
 Faith groups gather in houses of worship to participate, and often friends with no affiliation to any group gather and participate.

-Once we receive your artwork, we’ll ensure each piece is counted and matched with funding to support respected organizations serving youth in the current issue area.
-Learn more about the programs our active Challenge is supporting on our Partners page.
+Once we receive your artwork, we’ll ensure each piece is counted and matched with funding to support organizations making a difference in the space.

 Yes!
 Please register for the active Challenge even if you've taken one before.
-This helps us accurately track the number of items made and people involved with each Challenge.
+This helps us accurately track the number of items made and people involved with each Project.

 No. Currently, we can only associate one team per email address.
 In order to have multiple teams, you will need to register each team with a different email address.